RyNo-Design/zmk-config-MicroGaming/zephyr/doc/connectivity/bluetooth/api/mesh/lcd_cli.rst

 Large Composition Data Client
 #############################

-The Large Composition Data Client model is a foundation model defined by the Bluetooth mesh specification.
+The Large Composition Data Client model is a foundation model defined by the Bluetooth Mesh specification.
 The model is optional, and is enabled through the :kconfig:option:`CONFIG_BT_MESH_LARGE_COMP_DATA_CLI` option.